Cheryl Cole Ignores Liam Payne Split Rumors: ''None of That Matters''

 The outlet also reported that an insider had said, "She just doesn't seem to be thinking in the same sort of way and has made it clear that's not on the cards at the moment, which he saw as a real snub."

-The Prince's Trust charity has been operating since November 2017 and helps young people learn new skills and find work.
+Meanwhile, Prince's Trust charity has been operating since November 2017 and helps young people learn new skills and find work.
 Cheryl‘s Trust launched the trust in 2015.

+At the opening, the X Factor judge said she wanted to help others because of her own struggles.

+BBC News reported that she said, "It reminds you of how I actually felt when I was younger growing up here—those same feelings, feeling vulnerable, insecure—my self-esteem was low."